-The Awardee will provide periodic progress reports detailing project activity.
-Specifically, the Awardee will submit progress reports through the COPS Office online progress reporting system in the frequency requested.
+The awardee will provide periodic progress reports detailing project activity.
+Specifically, the awardee will submit progress reports through the COPS Office online progress reporting system in the frequency requested.
 These progress reports should be received by the COPS Office within 30 days of the end of the reporting period.
-The awardee will also submit a final progress report to the COPS Office within 90 days of the end of the award period.
+The awardee will also submit a final progress report to the COPS Office within 90 days of the end of the end of the award period.

-For more information, please refer to Award Condition #9 on page 10 and Section VII, "Reports," of this manual for a complete description of reporting requirements.
+For more information, please refer to award condition #9 on page 9 and section VII, "Reports," on page 49 of this manual for a complete description of reporting requirements.

 IV.
-Period of Performance
+Period of performance